Intermodalics/tango_ros/README.md

 ndk.dir=/opt/android-ndk-r10b
 sdk.dir=/opt/android-sdk-linux
 ```
-If you haven't installed the SDK and NDK already, follow the instructions in section 'Building the app with Android Studio'.
+If you haven't installed the SDK and NDK already, follow the instructions in section [Developing with Android Studio](#developing-with-android-studio).

 Install catkin tools if necessary.
 ```